 Research Summary

-As a translational, feminist, clinician-scientist, my objective is to reduce the disproportionate symptom burden during menopause across socioeconomic strata by developing and implementing effective interventions feasible in public health settings.
+As a clinician-scientist, my objective is to reduce disproportionate symptom burden during menopause across socioeconomic strata by developing and implementing effective interventions feasible in various health settings.
 My teams have developed MENOGAP, an integrative group medical visit series designed to fill a GAP in MENOpausal women's healthcare.
-We are adapting it with Latinas in Spanish (Sin Reglas) and with American Indian/Alaska Native women (Waning Moon).
+We are adapting it with Latinas & with Indigenous women.
+I have also collaborated with communities in Guatemala and Puerto Rico to improve health.

 Education